idaholab/moose/modules/doc/content/getting_started/installation/install_libtorch.md

   [official website](https://github.com/pytorch/pytorch/blob/master/docs/libtorch.rst).

 ## Configure and compile MOOSE with libtorch

-To achieve this, first call the configure script the following way:
+To achieve this, first configure MOOSE with `libtorch` support (along with any other desired configure options)

 ```bash
 ./configure --with-libtorch